jameslamb/conference-notes/scipy/SCIPY-2022.md

     - develwheel, auditwheel, delocate
 - could use `azure-wheel-helpers` to build redistributable wheels
     - https://iscinumpy.dev/categories/azure-devops
-    - tied only to Azure DevOps, small number of userrs
+    - tied only to Azure DevOps, small number of users
 - tried `cibuildwheel` next
     - not tied to any one CI system
     - large number of users